UofUEpiBio/PHS-7045-egga/README.md

     > AND SETTING: An agent-based model was developed to simulate
     > SARS-CoV-2 transmission in the nursing home setting. …The
     > population us …

-3.  **Conformity and Mass Media Influence in the Sznajd Model on Regular Lattices.**

-    Wołoszyn M.

-    Entropy (Basel).
-2024 Mar 30;26(4):307. doi: 10.3390/e26040307.

-    > Understanding the dynamics governing those processes is,
-    > therefore, one of the main aims of sociophysics.
-In this work, the
-    > Sznajd model of opinion dynamics is investigated with Monte Carlo
-    > simulations performed on four different regular lattices:
-    > triangular, honeycomb, an …

-4.  **Protective effects of antibiotic resistant bacteria on susceptibles in biofilm: Influential factors, mechanism, and modeling.**

-    Xu F, Jiang M, Li D, Yu P, Ma H, Lu H.

-    Sci Total Environ.
-2024 Apr 23:172668. doi:
-    10.1016/j.scitotenv.2024.172668.
-Online ahead of print.

-    > Compared to AmpS, AmpR displayed superiority in adhesion,
-    > antibiotic degradation, motility, and quorum sensing, allowing
-    > them to preferentially colonize biofilm edge and areas with higher
-    > ampicillin.
-An agent-based model incorporating protective effects
-    > succe …

-5.  **Selective social interactions and speed-induced leadership in schooling fish.**

-    Puy A, Gimeno E, Torrents J, Bartashevich P, Miguel MC, Pastor-Satorras R, Romanczuk P.

-    Proc Natl Acad Sci U S A. 2024 Apr 30;121(18):e2309733121. doi:
-    10.1073/pnas.2309733121.
-Epub 2024 Apr 25.

-    > Here, we introduce a force map technique suitable for the analysis
-    > of the alignment forces experienced by individuals.
-After
-    > validating it using an agent-based model, we apply the force map
-    > to experimental data of schooling fish. …This mechanism implies
-    > the …

-6.  **Noise and opinion dynamics: how ambiguity promotes pro-majority consensus in the presence of confirmation bias.**

-    Steiglechner P, Keijzer MA, E Smaldino P, Moser D, Merico A.

-    R Soc Open Sci.
-2024 Apr 24;11(4):231071. doi: 10.1098/rsos.231071.
-    eCollection 2024 Apr.

-    > Opinion dynamics are affected by cognitive biases and noise.
-While
-    > mathematical models have focused extensively on biases, we still
-    > know surprisingly little about how noise shapes opinion patterns.
-    > Here, we use an agent-based opinion dynamics model to …

-7.  **A Role for Cross-linking Proteins in Actin Filament Network Organization and Force Generation.**

-    Hill JM, Cai S, Carver MD, Drubin DG.

-    bioRxiv \[Preprint\].
-2024 Apr 20:2024.04.19.590161. doi:
-    10.1101/2024.04.19.590161.

-    > Endocytic internalization is severely impeded in the absence of
-    > fimbrin, an actin filament crosslinking protein called Sac6 in
-    > budding yeast.
-Here, we combine live-cell imaging and mathematical
-    > modeling to gain new insights into the role of actin filament
-    > crosslinking prot …

-8.  **Controlling inter-particle distances in crowds of motile, cognitive, active particles.**

-    Negi RS, Iyer P, Gompper G.

-    Sci Rep. 2024 Apr 24;14(1):9443. doi: 10.1038/s41598-024-59022-6.

-    > This becomes particularly relevant in systems of active agents,
-    > which can sense their environment and react by adjusting their
-    > direction of motion.
-We employ agent-based simulations to
-    > investigate the complex interplay between agent activity,
-    > characterized by Peclet …

-9.  **Hierarchically embedded scales of movement shape the social networks of vampire bats.**

-    Hartman CRA, Wilkinson GS, Razik I, Hamilton IM, Hobson EA, Carter GG.

-    Proc Biol Sci.
-2024 Apr 30;291(2021):20232880. doi:
-    10.1098/rspb.2023.2880.
-Epub 2024 Apr 24.

-    > Using existing data from common vampire bats (Desmodus rotundus),
-    > we created an agent-based model of how three nested scales of
-    > movement-among roosts, clusters and grooming partners-each
-    > influence a bat’s grooming network centrality. …Simulations
-    > revealed h …

-10. **Is chromium(III) pharmacologically relevant?
-An update focused on studies with diabetic rodent models.**

-    Vincent JB.

-    J Trace Elem Med Biol.
-2024 Apr 20;84:127453. doi:
-    10.1016/j.jtemb.2024.127453.
-Online ahead of print.

-    > A decade ago, the author assessed the status of chromium as the
-    > trivalent ion as an essential element and as a therapeutic agent
-    > based on rodent studies for this journal.
-The current review was
-    > undertaken to update considerations regarding the status of
-    > chromium, fo …

 ## Code of Conduct